cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack-analysis.md

 ### Design & Demonstrator

+### User Interface Layer
+#### Dynamics
+Should be real-time: frontend and backend components should maintain up-to-date states of domain events (e.g domain data state changes) and collaboration data (e.g shared data, contextualized capabilities during a security crisis situation) when collaboration data are managed in real-tim between several CYBNITY users connected via their CYBNITY cockpits).

+#### Context and local persistence
+Should proposed personal management of real-time data dedicated to the connected user in dedicated space (e.g session during cockpit access, when a user prepare a draft of a security information before to commit it in a transaction mode to a CYBNITY domain).

+#### Integration with domains
+Should be integrated in real-time with domain over bridge to event bus and data spaces shared with security domains (e.g centralized), in a standard mode allowing scalable backend/frontend services, but with a standard integration to the domain applications (e.g application components) via middleware platform (e.g Redis).

 ### Application Layer
 #### Processing and distribution of load
 Should start in a moderate time duration, but should have an acceptable reactivity SLA during the demonstration period allowing to check a realistic behavior of the UI Cockpits principles.